kyaroch/kyaroch.github.io/_drafts/2016-09-19-state-presidential-vote-dispersion.md

 presidential elections.
 (Why US presidential elections?
 Because the data is generally easy to find, and many people genuinely care about the subject.)

-Our subject today is geographic polarization.
+Our subject today is geographic polarization – specifically, how much US states differ from each other with respect to voting behavior.

 Ronald Reagan won the 1984 presidential election by 18 points, and lost only one state (Minnesota).
-Barack Obama won by 7 points in 2008, and won twenty-eight states.
-If we add 11 more points to Obama's 2008 margin in every state, we find that he would only have won seven more states, and would still have lost fifteen of them.
-It looks like an electoral college landslide like the ones that occurred in 1972 and 1984 is now impossible, because states have become much more different from each other in terms of partisan politics.
+Barack Obama won by 7 points in 2008, and won 28 states.
+If we add 11 more points to Obama's 2008 margin in every state, we find that he would only have won 7 more states, and would still have lost 15 of them.
+It looks like an electoral college landslide like the ones that occurred in 1972 and 1984 is now impossible, because US states have become much more heterogeneous.

 Can we quantify how much this polarization has increased?
 How far back does this trend go?
-Has polarization ever been this high before?
+Has the US ever been this regionally polarized before?
 Let's see if we can find out.

 Stephen Wolf at Daily Kos has created a [spreadsheet of state-by-state results for every presidential election from 1828 (when popular vote totals were first recorded) to 2012](http://www.dailykos.com/story/2014/8/20/1323254/-New-Spreadsheet-with-1828-2012-Presidential-Results-PVI-by-State-Neatly-Colored).
 In order to assemble the dataset we'll be using, I copied the vote percentages